XodoDocs/itext-legacy-tmc-techblog/20170503-conversion.md

 # But I have *some software kit* installed, and it converts pdf to *whatnot* perfectly!

 Typical example here is software that claims to convert html to pdf.
 And although the software can achieve the same look (arguably), it certainly can't inject structure.
 You'll find that these tools more often than not simply try to mimic the visual appearance of a .pdf, rather than attempt to divine meaning.
+This typically means that the resulting html document can no longer be used afterwards as input to any process that expects valid/sensible html markup.

 # Conclusion